 “My style involves working with you step-by-step at your own pace to really dig deep in discovering where you want to be and what is blocking you from getting there.”

 What was your path to becoming a therapist?

-I became interested in becoming a therapist in college over ten years ago and have been practicing therapy for the last six years.
+I became interested in becoming a therapist in college over ten years ago and have been practicing therapy for the last seven years.
 I’ve always had a strong intellectual curiosity in understanding human emotion and behavior and I have a high level of empathy with strong listening skills.
 I believe that social norms and messaging can be very constraining and prevent people from developing into their ideal self.
-I think that anxiety and depression are as much a societal issue as an individual issue and I am passionate about helping people to better understand themselves, accept themselves, and increase their own fulfillment.
+I think that anxiety and depression are as much a societal issue as an individual issue.
+I am passionate about helping people to better understand themselves, accept themselves, and increase their own fulfillment.

 What should someone know about working with you?

 Many clients come to me feeling stuck and become unstuck due to being able to vocalize suppressed feelings out loud.
 My sensitivity, thoughtfulness, and carefulness in how I approach things are my greatest strengths.
 As someone who has done my own work on being vulnerable, I understand just how uncomfortable being vulnerable can be.
 Clients say one of my greatest strengths is the ability to state exactly what they are feeling better than they can themselves.
 My style involves first thoroughly understanding what your current problem is and what is blocking you from solving it on your own.
 Once we've developed strong rapport, I become interactive in session and provide structure, education, assignments, feedback, and will challenge you if you are ready.
 Together, we will create and review goals that are moving you closer on the path to greater life fulfillment.

 What advice would you give to someone who is hesitant to try therapy?